metalbear-co/mirrord/mirrord-config/derive/README.md

 # Mirrord Config Derive

-This crate implements the derive macro `MirrordConfig`.
+This crate implements the derive macro `MirrordConfig`, which introduces the `config` attribute:

 `config` attribute:

-- container
+- On a struct:
     - `map_to = <Some Ident>` set the name of the new generated struct (defaults to `format!("Mapped{}", <struct name>)`)

-- fields
+- On struct fields:
-    - `unwrap` for generated struct for the field remove the Option and set it to inner type
+    - `unwrap` to `unwrap` the `Option` and use its inner type as the field's value in the generated struct.
-    - `nested` for using a struct implementing `MirrordConfig` and insert it's `Generated` type
+    - `nested` to use a value of a type that itself implement `MirrordConfig`.
+The value used is its `Generated` type.
-    - `env = &str` load value from enviroment variable
+    - `env = &str` to load the value from the specified environment variable, if it's populated.
     - `default = &str` load value from provided string and also implicitly addes `unwrap` to the field